MOHAPY24/Alerna/README.md

 ## 📜 License

 This project is licensed under the **GNU General Public License** – free to use, learn from, and improve.

----

-⚡ Would you like me to also design a **GitHub banner/logo image** (like a retro neon “Alerna” header) that you can put at the very top above the ASCII art?
-It’ll really make the repo pop.